 Welcome to my website!
-I'm a fifth-year graduate student in the Harvard Department of Government.
+I'm a graduate student in the Harvard Department of Government.

 I am currently working on a variety of exciting projects, including with some excellent coauthors.
 My published research and working papers are available here.
 Please contact me about ongoing research projects (including this EGAP-supported field experiment).

 You can download my CV here.